 Conclusion

 Classical vs Charlotte Mason education.
 Which shall it be?
 After writing and researching both methods, I’m still as undecided as before.
-In classical education, I’m a fan of debating, logic, and the great basis for the English language this type of education gives children.
-On the other hand, I like the thought of living books instead of dry textbooks, nature engagement and narration.
+I’m a fan of debating, logic, and the excellent basis for the English language.
+This type of education gives children in classical education.
+On the other hand, I like the thought of living books instead of dry textbooks, nature engagement, and narration.
 What about you?
 Which do you prefer and why?
 Comment in the section below the video.

 Leave a Reply